AdobeDocs/experience-manager-65.fr-FR/help/sites-authoring/basic-handling.md

 * Navigation au clavier

-   Vous pouvez naviguer sur un site Web à l’aide du clavier uniquement.
-Cette fonction utilise la fonctionnalité de navigateur standard de la touche **TAB** (ou **OPT+TAB**) pour vous déplacer entre les éléments de la page qui peuvent être *activés*.
+   Vous pouvez naviguer sur un site web en utilisant exclusivement le clavier.
+This uses the standard browser functionality of the **TAB** key (or **OPT+TAB**) to move you between elements on the page that are *focusable*.

-   Dans la console **Sites** , vous pouvez ajouter l’option **Passer au contenu** principal.
-Cela devient visible lorsque vous *appuyez sur* les options d’en-tête et accélère votre navigation en vous permettant d’ignorer les éléments standard de la barre d’outils (produit) et de vous diriger directement vers le contenu principal.
+   Dans la console **Sites**, vous pouvez ajouter l’option **Passer au contenu principal**.
+This becomes visible as you *tab* through the header options, and speeds your navigation by allowing you to skip the standard elements in the (product) toolbar and taking you directly to the main content.

    ![bh-30](assets/bh-30.png)